-During the 2020 reporting period, the Plant Maintenance Program utilized the Infor Enterprise Asset Management System (EAMS) implemented in 2018.
-Infor EAMS provides the functions of a computerized maintenance system (CMMS), including work order generation/tracking and other maintenance data management function, advanced features for asset tracking and life-cycle management, predictive and condition-based maintenance, materials and supplies purchasing, and other features (Chapter IV, Section 10.0).
+During the 2021 reporting period, the Plant Maintenance Program continued to utilize the Infor Enterprise Asset Management System (EAMS) implemented in 2018.
+Infor EAMS provides the functions of a computerized maintenance system (CMMS), including work order generation/tracking and other maintenance data management functions, advanced features for asset tracking and life-cycle management, proactive and condition-based maintenance, materials and supplies purchasing, and other features (Chapter IV, Section 10.0).
 Maintenance and Operations staff use iPad handheld tablets with the Infor EAM Mobile app to interface with the Asset Management System.
 The tablets provide a field interface to work orders for corrective maintenance (CM) and preventative maintenance (PM) procedures, equipment information (via a bar-code reader), and expedited data entry for work orders and other maintenance/process control measurements.
-The tablets were also used by the Maintenance staff for on-line trainings and meetings due to the COVID-19 pandemic gathering limitations.
-Other COVID-19 measures included moving mechanics temporarily to a swing shift to establish staff separation.
+The tablets continue to be used by the Maintenance staff for on-line trainings and meetings due to the COVID-19 pandemic gathering limitations.

 The Operations and Maintenance staff continues to review and develop the Preventative Maintenance program to provide improved reporting on asset condition and work history.
 The WPCP places a strong emphasis on preventative maintenance to achieve high mechanical reliability.
-Staff members from both Operations and Maintenance sections perform preventative maintenance functions.
+Staff members from both

+Operations and Maintenance sections perform preventative maintenance functions.
 There are currently more than 3,400 pieces of equipment identified in the Infor EAMS equipment database.
-The system has improved the efficiency of the WPCP's Maintenance Program and contributes to WPCP reliability through more timely access to maintenance information and work order status, better inventory control, and predictive maintenance.
-As shown in Table 5, the WPCP maintained a high level of efficiency by completing most of the work orders issued in 2020.
-During the 2020 reporting period, the Maintenance group generated approximately 2,006 corrective and preventative maintenance related work orders, of which 1,859 were completed in the same year (93%).
-In addition, the Operations group completed 6,146 PMs of the 6,223 that were generated (99%).
-The remaining work orders will be carried over into 2021 and completed according to schedule.
+The system has improved the efficiency of the WPCP's Maintenance Program and contributes to WPCP reliability through more timely access to maintenance information and work order status, better inventory control, and proactive maintenance.
+As shown in Table 4, the WPCP maintained a high level of efficiency by completing most of the work orders issued in 2021.
+During the 2021 reporting period, the Maintenance group generated approximately 2,098 corrective and preventative maintenance related work orders, of which 2,027 were completed in the same year (97%).
+In addition, the Operations group completed 6,193 PMs of the 6,701 that were generated (92%).
+The remaining work orders will be carried over into 2022 and completed according to schedule.

-Table 5: Tabulation of 2020 Work Orders Issued and Completed
+Table 4: Tabulation of 2021 Work Orders Issued and Completed

 2020 PM (Maintenance) CM (Maintenance) PM (Operations)

-Completed 1,070 789 6,146
+Completed 1,229 798 6,193

-Released/On Hold/Waiting for Parts 7 140 77
+Released/On Hold/Waiting for Parts 37 34 97

-Total Work Orders 1,077 929 6,223
+Total Work Orders 1,266 832 6,701

-% Completed 99% 85% 99%
+% Completed 97% 96% 92%